 H.P.
-Lovecraft is one of the most beloved horror authors of the last century, cited as an inspiration again and again by movie directors, writers and, naturally, videogame designers.
-While reviewing Daughter of Serpents, I’ve mentioned how I feel that games somewhat inspired by Lovecraft seem to actually fare better than those directly taken from novels or books of his.
+Lovecraft is one of the most beloved horror authors of the last century, which won’t come as a surprise since he has inspired countless movie directors, writers and, naturally, videogame designers.
+While reviewing Daughter of Serpents, I’ve mentioned my sensation that many times, titles that are “somewhat” inspired by Lovecraft seem to actually fare better than those directly taken from novels or books of his.

 Call of Cthulhu, sadly, seems to be no exception.